Change Orders for Contractors - Sign Before You Start

 Texas

 Texas does not have a single overarching home-improvement-contract statute equivalent to California's HIC.
 Residential construction is largely contract-law driven, and Texas Property Code Chapter 53 (Texas Property Code Ch.
-53) governs mechanic's and materialman's liens, including notice and trapping rules.
-The practical risk in Texas is different but real: if you cannot show the owner agreed in writing to the extra, you can lose your lien rights for the unpaid portion of the change.
+53) governs mechanic's and materialman's liens, including strict notice and homestead-contract rules.
+The practical risk in Texas is different but real: undocumented extras are harder to include in a clean lien or collection claim, especially on residential homestead work where written-contract timing matters.
 Shops that do lien work usually pair change paperwork with a formal construction lien waiver process.

 Federal: the FTC Cooling-Off Rule

-If you are negotiating change orders at the customer's home, the FTC Cooling-Off Rule (16 CFR Part 429) is in scope.
-It covers door-to-door sales of $25 or more made at the buyer's home, and $130 or more at temporary seller locations such as hotel rooms, fairgrounds, or convention spaces (the temporary-location threshold was raised from $25 to $130 in the 2015 amendment).
-The buyer has three business days to cancel.
-For most in-progress jobs the cooling-off period is not invoked, but for a fresh home-improvement contract negotiated on the porch the rule is real, and the change-order paperwork should mention it where applicable.
+If you sell residential work at the customer's home, the FTC Cooling-Off Rule (16 CFR Part 429) may be in scope.
+It covers many door-to-door sales of $25 or more made at the buyer's home, and $130 or more at temporary seller locations such as hotel rooms, fairgrounds, or convention spaces (the temporary-location threshold was raised from $25 to $130 in the 2015 amendment).
+The buyer has three business days to cancel a covered sale.

 State-level "mini" cooling-off statutes exist on top of the federal rule and often have stricter requirements, including the form of the cancellation notice.
 If this applies to your sale channel, keep a ready-to-send cancellation cooling-off notice in the same job folder as the signed change.